FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Time Before Tournament Starts = Users creating new tournaments can decide when their tournament begins.
 Appears on the form used to create a new tournament (http://lichess.org/tournament/new)

-tournamentThisIsPrivate=A heading explaining that a tournament is private and for other people to join a URL must be shared.
+Tournament This Is Private=A heading explaining that a tournament is private and for other people to join a URL must be shared.
 Appears on the FAQ of the tournament's page.

-tournamentYouWillBeNotified= A notification telling users they will be notified when the tournament starts and so are safe to open a new tab of Lichess.
+Tournament You Will Be Notified= A notification telling users they will be notified when the tournament starts and so are safe to open a new tab of Lichess.
 Appears on the FAQ part of the tournament's page.

-playInNewTab=A link encouring users to open Lichess in another tab.
+Play In New Tab=A link encouring users to open Lichess in another tab.
 Links to http://lichess.org

-tournamentIsItRatedQ=A question on all tournament's FAQ page (e.g http://lichess.org/tournament/help?system=arena) asking if a tournament is rated or not.
+Tournament Is It Rated Q=A question on all tournament's FAQ page (e.g http://lichess.org/tournament/help?system=arena) asking if a tournament is rated or not.

-tournamentSomeAreRated=An answer on all tournament's FAQ page (e.g http://lichess.org/tournament/help?system=arena) answering that some tournaments are rated and will affect rating.
+Tournament Some Are Rated=An answer on all tournament's FAQ page (e.g http://lichess.org/tournament/help?system=arena) answering that some tournaments are rated and will affect rating.

-tournamentThisIsRated=An answer on all tournament's FAQ page (e.g http://lichess.org/tournament/help?system=arena) answering that the tournament is rated and will affect rating.
+Tournament This Is Rated=An answer on all tournament's FAQ page (e.g http://lichess.org/tournament/help?system=arena) answering that the tournament is rated and will affect rating.

-tournamentThisIsNotRated=An answer on all tournament's FAQ page (e.g http://lichess.org/tournament/help?system=arena) answering that the tournament is not rated and will not affect rating.
+Tournament This Is Not Rated=An answer on all tournament's FAQ page (e.g http://lichess.org/tournament/help?system=arena) answering that the tournament is not rated and will not affect rating.

-tournamentHowAreScoresCalculatedQ=A question on all tournament's FAQ page (e.g http://lichess.org/tournament/help?system=arena) asking how tournament scores are calculated.
+Tournament How Are Scores Calculated Q=A question on all tournament's FAQ page (e.g http://lichess.org/tournament/help?system=arena) asking how tournament scores are calculated.

-tournamentHowAreScoresCalculatedA=An answer on all tournament's FAQ page (e.g http://lichess.org/tournament/help?system=arena) explaining how tournament scores are calculated.
+Tournament How Are Scores Calculated A=An answer on all tournament's FAQ page (e.g http://lichess.org/tournament/help?system=arena) explaining how tournament scores are calculated.

-tournamentBerserk=The name of mode where a player can half their time to double their points for that particular game.
+Tournament Berserk=The name of mode where a player can half their time to double their points for that particular game.

-tournamentBerserkExplan=An explaination of what Berserk mode is and what it does.
+Tournament Berserk Explan=An explaination of what Berserk mode is and what it does.

-tournamentHowWinnerIsDecidedQ=A question on all tournament's FAQ page (e.g http://lichess.org/tournament/help?system=arena) asking how tournament winners are decided.
+Tournament How Winner Is Decided Q=A question on all tournament's FAQ page (e.g http://lichess.org/tournament/help?system=arena) asking how tournament winners are decided.

-tournamentHowWinnerIsDecidedA=An answer on all tournament's FAQ page (e.g http://lichess.org/tournament/help?system=arena) explaining how tournament winners are decided.
+Tournament How Winner Is Decided A=An answer on all tournament's FAQ page (e.g http://lichess.org/tournament/help?system=arena) explaining how tournament winners are decided.

-tournamentHowDoesPairingWorkQ=A question on all tournament's FAQ page (e.g http://lichess.org/tournament/help?system=arena) asking how the tournament pairing system works.
+Tournament How Does Pairing Work Q=A question on all tournament's FAQ page (e.g http://lichess.org/tournament/help?system=arena) asking how the tournament pairing system works.

-tournamentHowDoesPairingWorkA=An answer on all tournament's FAQ page (e.g http://lichess.org/tournament/help?system=arena) explaining how the tournament pairing system works.
+Tournament How Does Pairing Work A=An answer on all tournament's FAQ page (e.g http://lichess.org/tournament/help?system=arena) explaining how the tournament pairing system works.

-tournamentHowDoesItEndQ=A question on all tournament's FAQ page (e.g http://lichess.org/tournament/help?system=arena) asking how the tournament ends.
+Tournament How Does It End Q=A question on all tournament's FAQ page (e.g http://lichess.org/tournament/help?system=arena) asking how the tournament ends.

-tournamentHowDoesItEndA=An answer on all tournament's FAQ page (e.g http://lichess.org/tournament/help?system=arena) explaining how the tournament ends.
+Tournament How Does It End A=An answer on all tournament's FAQ page (e.g http://lichess.org/tournament/help?system=arena) explaining how the tournament ends.

-tournamentOtherImportantPointsQ=A heading on all tournament's FAQ page (e.g http://lichess.org/tournament/help?system=arena) under which other details pertaining to tournaments are found.
+Tournament Other Important Points Q=A heading on all tournament's FAQ page (e.g http://lichess.org/tournament/help?system=arena) under which other details pertaining to tournaments are found.

-tournamentOtherImportantPointsA=Other details not covered by the tournament's FAQ section.
+Tournament Other Important Points A=Other details not covered by the tournament's FAQ section.
 Found on all tournament's FAQ page (e.g http://lichess.org/tournament/help?system=arena)

 Average Centipawn Loss=This is one of the categories of problems discovered by the computer analysis.
 Appears on the right hand side of pages with analyzed games.